0x6e66/raytracer/documentation.md

     pub intensity: f32,
 }
 ```
+For calculation the intensity of colors, the Phong Model is used.
 The intensity of colors in regards to the light is calculated as follows:

 ```rust
 let diffuse_light_intensity = 0;
 let specular_light_intensity = 0;